damianhakert/damianhakert.github.io/source/strategy/index.html.md

 1. Continue to be the most popular popular software development lifecycle solution

-2. Become the most revenue generation solution on-premises (through well executed marketing and sales)
+2. Become the most revenue generating on-premises software development lifecycle solution

 3. Become the most popular SaaS solution for private repositories (a [complete product](https://about.gitlab.com/direction/#scope) that is [free forever](https://about.gitlab.com/gitlab-com/#why-gitlab-com-will-be-free-forever) is competitive since network effects are smaller for private repositories than for public ones)